-Equipment Type Land types and Considerations Pros Cons Amphibious off- road vehicle (Marshmaster, Argo, Fat Truck, Sherp etc.) Natural areas which are particularly wet and inaccessible.
+Equipment Type Land types and Considerations Pros Cons Amphibious off-road vehicle (Marsh Master, Argo, Truxor, Fat Truck, Sherp etc.) Natural areas which are particularly wet and inaccessible.
 Terrain type is important when selecting an amphibious vehicle.
-Marshmaster: best used on soft substrates as rocky sites may cause damage to them.
-Argos with rubber tracks and rubber-tired equipment (Fat Truck/Sherp): more suitable in rocky, firm substrates Access otherwise inaccessible aquatic sites; effective at crossing almost any terrain including open water; lightweight and efficient distribution of weight renders these vehicles low-impact in sensitive wetland habitat driven by qualified operator Expensive to purchase, maintain and hire; limited availability; may travel through Phrag patch as part of control efforts so clean equipment protocol is particularly important; ability to access remote areas requires safety planning; requires a qualified operator and a trailer Boat Natural areas, open water.
-For shallow wetlands a Jon boat equipped with a 'Go-Devil' shallow drive motor is recommended.
-A larger boat that can hold a hydraulic sprayer may be required for larger wetland projects Excellent for treating berms along channels & outside edges of Phragmites patches; delivering herbicide and fuel to amphibious machinery working in wetlands Requires licencing, can only treat edges of patches, need good weather conditions, limited applications depending on site; requires a trailer Spray, hose, roller attachments for vehicle s Hydraulic sprayer, retractable hose reel and handheld wand All land types accessed by any of the vehicles described above Thorough coverage of entire patch; controlled, targeted spray pattern; excellent efficacy Limited to range of hose; physically demanding for exterminator; some potential for exterminator exposure Drum roller Biomass (treated stalks) may be cut or mulched one month after herbicide treatment.
-Assists with identifying regrowth in the following growing season Requires an additional visit to the site; not all sites may be accessible Manual equipment t
+Marsh Master: best used on soft substrates as rocky sites may cause damage to them.
+Argos with rubber tracks and rubber-tired equipment (Fat Truck/Sherp): more suitable in rocky, firm substrates Access otherwise inaccessible aquatic sites; effective at crossing almost any terrain including open water; lightweight and efficient distribution of weight renders these vehicles low-impact in sensitive wetland habitat driven by qualified operator Expensive to purchase, maintai and hire; limited availability; may travel through Phrag patch as part of control efforts so clean equipment protocol is particularly important; ability to access remote areas requires safety planning; requires a qualified operator and a trailer Boat Natural areas, open water.
+For shallow wetlands a Jon boat equipped with a 'Go- Devil' shallow drive motor is recommended.
+A larger boat that can hold a hydraulic sprayer may be required for larger wetland projects Excellent for treating berms along channels & outside edges of Phragmites patches; delivering herbicide and fuel to amphibious machinery working in wetlands Requires boat and operator licencing, can only treat edges of patches, need good weather conditions, limited applications depending on site; requires a trailer.
+Aerial: Helicopter Natural areas, varying from wet to dry.
+Typically best in locations with less tree cover or aerial obstructions.
+Access otherwise inaccessible or difficult to access sites; can cover large Phragmites patches.
+Can be expensive and addition permitting and authorization need to be obtained; may not be suitable in areas with aerial obstructions (ie. trees, bulding Spray, hose, roller atta chments for vehicles Hydraulic sprayer, retractable hose reel and handheld wand All land types accessed by any of the vehicles described above Thorough coverage of entire patch; controlled, targeted spray pattern; excellent efficacy Limited to range of hose; physically demanding for exterminator; some potential for exterminator exposure Drum roller (this equipment is attached large off-road vehicles to flatten dead standing Phragmites) Biomass (treated stalks) may be cut or mulched one month after herbicide treatment.
+Assists with identifying regrowth in the following growing season Requires an additional visit to the site; not all sites may be accessible Manual equipment Backpack Sprayers All land types.
+Backpack sprayers are a key part of any Phragger's toolbox.
+Both manual and battery-powered versions are available.
+Purchase extra batteries and chargers if using battery- powered versions.
+Lightweight, easy to pack; excellent for smaller patches; targeted application; inexpensive and easy to use; battery powered now available (reduces operator fatigue) Limited range, physically demanding for exterminator; some potential for exterminato exposure; time consuming compared to larger machinery; depending on site, may require lots of walking back and forth to re-fill sprayers and/or replace batteries